Skip to content

 Does Cook Inlet Tribal Council Recovery Services accept Medicaid?

 Yes.
 According to SAMHSA data, Cook Inlet Tribal Council Recovery Services accepts Medicaid.
-Coverage specifics (copays, prior authorization) depend on the specific CA Medicaid plan.
+Coverage specifics (copays, prior authorization) depend on the specific AK Medicaid plan.
 Call (907) 793-3600 to verify your benefits.

 What level of care does Cook Inlet Tribal Council Recovery Services offer?